The impact our Research Training Fellows make is great. Their work had led to patient and healthcare sector benefits:

 - Improving clinical practice and patient care on topics such as vaccine use, epilepsy, pregnancy management, preterm birth and developing diagnostic techniques

 - Developing treatments for life-threatening and life-limiting conditions.

-Bobby Gaspar was awarded an Action fellowship back in the 1990s.
+Professor Gaspar was awarded an Action fellowship in the early 1990s.
 He studied two life-threatening immunodeficiency disorders, which occur when the body’s natural immune system is absent or not working properly.
-At this time the conventional treatment for these disorders was bone marrow transplant, which carries risk if the donor match is poor.
+At that time, the conventional treatment for these disorders was bone marrow transplant, which carries risk if the donor match is poor.
 Professor Gaspar’s pioneering work has led to new gene therapy treatments which are now saving children’s lives.

 Dr Islam says: “In my experience, families greatly value having a genetic diagnosis.
 It means we can explain why their child has eyesight problems and how their vision might change in the future.
-We can also offer families genetic counselling, if they want to find out what their chances are of having another baby affected by eyesight problems.”
+We can also offer families genetic counselling, if they want to find out what their chances are of having another affected baby with eyesight problems.”